-Package packages loads Go packages for inspection and analysis.
+Involved Source Files Package packages loads Go packages for inspection and analysis.

-The LoadMode controls the amount of detail in the loaded packages.
+the [LoadMode], which controls the amount of detail in the loaded packages.

-Load passes most patterns directly to the underlying build tool,
+Load passes most patterns directly to the underlying build tool.

-but all patterns with the prefix "query=", where query is a
+All patterns with the prefix "query=", where query is a

 non-empty string of letters from [a-z], are reserved and may be